Erin C. Dunn, ScD, MPH

 Thus, the support from the Rappaport Family Fund has allowed 1) the initiation of an important line of research to help understand differences between men and women in learning not to fear, 2) the scientific development of a post-doctoral fellow, and 3) the scientific development of a junior faculty member in the department of psychiatry.

-Eric M. Morrow, MD, PhD, Psychiatry
+Eric M. Morrow, MD, PhD

-2007 Rappaport Research Scholar
+2007 Rappaport Research Fellow

 The Rappaport Award has provided important support for Dr. Morrow’s research.
 Dr. Morrow’s research has focused on neurodevelopmental and genetic mechanisms that are root causes of childhood neuropsychiatric illness such as autism and related disorders of cognitive development.
 During this year, Dr. Morrow has completed 3 projects which are now under review: 1) The first project involves using high-density SNP microarrays to identify loci in patients with autism from special founder populations.
 These patients were recruited as a part of the International Homozygosity Mapping Collaborative, an international genetics effort that Dr. Morrow co-directs.
 In this project, mutations in a gene were discovered in a subtype of autism involving comorbid seizure disorder.
 2) In a second study, mutations in autism and mild mental retardation were discovered in a gene name alpha-neurexin-1.
 3) In a third manuscript under review, Dr. Morrow conducted a mutational analysis of a gene involved in synapse remodeling in a patient cohort from the MGH Schizophrenia Research Program.